herzbube/webgrundlagen-tonyspizzafactory/README.md

 The project's purpose is to learn the basics about HTML, CSS and JavaScript so that a website with pure client-side programming can be set up.
 The project scope and goals are defined by the FFHS course "Web Grundlagen".

+Visit the following URL to see the site in action: https://herzbube.github.io/webgrundlagen-tonyspizzafactory/.

 # Is this useful for me?

 If you != me, then the answer is: Probably not :-) This is purely a personal learning project, which I will keep after the course has finished out of nostalgia.